 An early 8-4 lead for the Lasers in the fourth set was washed away by a 9-1 OCC run, giving the Pirates a 13-9 advantage.
 But IVC clawed back and evened the set at 23.
 Both teams traded points to tie things at 24 before a Holder kill and a Gossett ace ended the match.

-For this sophomore-heavy Pirate roster, it was a two-run they should be extremely proud of.
+For this sophomore-heavy Pirate roster, it was a two-year run they should be extremely proud of.
 Over the past two seasons, OCC has posted a 42-4 record with two Orange Empire Conference titles, two trips to the State Final Four and played in last year's State Championship match against L.A.
 Pierce.
 McCauley has been the offensive leader over that span with 448 kills in 42 matches played.
 His 61 aces are No. 2 all time on OCC's record list, while his 42 aces this year was second-most for one season.

 Freshman Aiden Wolf-Nielsen, hampered by a thumb injury prior to Thursday's semifinal match, finished this season with 93 kills and a .531 hitting percentage, second-best for one season in school history.